qgustavor/megajs-docs/docs/tutorial/uploading.md

 })
 ```

 After uploading you will get a `File` object either via the callback or the `complete` event.
+If you opt to use `.on('error')` then it will take precedence and neither the `.complete` promise nor the callback will throw errors.

 Because network connections can be unstable sometimes this library retries on errors up to eight times.
 You can change this behavior by providing a retry handling function to `upload()`: